Robin (Fire Emblem)

-Development
+Conception and design

 Robin was designed by Kusakihara and Yūsuke Kozaki.
-Two key story themes including Robin's while developing Fire Emblem Awakening was the love for the characters, and the bonds characters developed over the course of the story.
-The latter theme was expressed in gameplay through the cooperative behavior of adjacent characters.
-While voice acting was included, it was limited to snappy lines meant to evoke a certain feeling.
-This was because the team had concerns about the amount of content in the game, which would increase a great deal with full voice acting, and its effect on the pacing.
-The team also used multiple well-known Japanese voice actors for the characters.
+Two key story themes while developing Fire Emblem Awakening were the love for the characters and the bonds between characters developing over the course of the story, with the latter expressed in gameplay through the cooperative behavior of adjacent characters.
+While voice acting was included, it was limited to snappy lines meant to evoke a certain feeling because the team had concerns about the amount of content in the game, which would increase with full voice acting, and its effect on pacing.
 Special voice-overs and visuals were created for the character "confession" sequences.
-All the main characters including also Robin had a personalized back story, and appropriate personalities were chosen for them.
-A large team of writers were employed to create the character dialogue, and a story bible containing the character's personality traits was created for the writers to work from.
-While developing the playable and enemy characters, the team used feedback from fans saying they should name all the characters, including foot soldiers.
+All the main characters, including Robin, had a personalized backstory, and appropriate personalities were chosen for them.
+A large team of writers were employed to create the character dialogue, and a story bible containing the character's personality traits was created for them to work from.
+While developing the playable and enemy characters, the team factored in feedback from fans saying that they should name all characters, even foot soldiers.
 Wanting to give the impression of every character having their own lives, they created full artwork for all characters.
 Creating the characters proved to be one of the hardest parts of development.
 Kozaki was also responsible for creating the 2D artwork which represented the characters during conversations.

 The concept for the character's graphics on the map underwent changes.
 Initially, some of the team felt that accurately displaying a character's equipment and class would be enough, but later it was decided to give them all individual characteristics.
-They were also able to add more unique character expressions than previous Fire Emblem games, enabling a greater emotional range during scenes of drama.
+They were also able to add more unique character expressions than previous Fire Emblem games, enabling a greater emotional range during dramatic scenes.

-Robin was announced for Super Smash Bros. for Nintendo 3DS and Wii U as a new character in July 2014, and promoted as a character who is unlike any other sword fighter due to their mastery of magical tomes and the Levin sword Robin returns for its 2018 sequel, Super Smash Bros.
-Ultimate.
-In response to complaints from the fans that there are too many Fire Emblem characters, Masahiro Sakurai provided assurances that the development team would ensure that each character within the game would be balanced properly.